Gabriela22204/app_sudoku/README.md

 # Sudoku

-This is a Sudoku game.
+This is a simple basic Sudoku game.

 Generates around of 40 random combination of numbers.